tabbre/library/docs/whitePapers/tabbreBlockChainWhitePaper.md

 All coins, both TABB and BRE will be created on the CoreChain.
 BRE will be transferable to and from the BreChains and between them.
 These transfers will be conducted using a decentralised transfer service.

 ## Requirements

-The Tabbre Project intends to create and fund a global universal basic income (GUBI).
-The Tabbre GUBI will be distributed using Tabbre’s BRE currency.

-Achieving this goal requires overcoming a number of challenges, including, transactional throughput, interoperability with the existing financial system and maintaining the decentralized nature of the blockchain hosting the BRE currency.